-The maximum interest rate for 2020/2021 financial year has not yet been determined.
-The rate for 2019-2020 financial year was set at 7.5%.
+The maximum interest rate for the 2022/2023 financial year has been determined at 6%.
+The rate for 2021/2022 financial year was set at 6%.

-The discretion is available to Councils to write off certain amounts (such as interest) in respect of rates and arrears in a range of appropriate circumstances and/or to enter into special agreements with any individual or any category of ratepayers to facilitate the discharge of the rating liability.
+Council may exercise its discretion to write off certain amounts (such as interest) in respect of rates and arrears in a range of appropriate circumstances and/or to enter into special agreements with persons or any category of ratepayers to facilitate the discharge of a rating liability.

-The discretion to write off certain amounts can be exercised if special circumstances can be demonstrated by the ratepayers involved.
+The discretion to write off certain amounts may be exercised if special circumstances can be demonstrated by the relevant ratepayers.

-6. Summary of Rating Philosophy
+Summary of Rating Philosophy

-- i) That Council sets its rates so as to obtain the maximum possible yield and comply with the Office of Local Government's advice in relation to rate-pegging limitation and catch up provisions. - ii) That Council sets a base amount per assessment under Section 499(1) of the Local Government Act 1993 for the Residential, Farmland, Business and Mining categories and sub-categories determined thereunder. - iii) That Council applies the maximum permissible rate for the interest payable on outstanding rates and charges at a simple rate calculated daily. - iv) That Council utilise changes on the Base Rate amount with the aim of evening out the rates burden and smoothing the impact of possible rate increases that may occur as Land Values are reassessed.
+- I. That Council sets its rates so as to obtain the maximum possible yield and comply with the Office of Local Government's advice in relation to rate-pegging limitations and catch up provisions. - II.
+That Council sets a base amount per assessment under section 499(1) of the Local Government Act for the Residential, Farmland, Business and Mining categories and sub-categories determined thereunder. - III.
+That Council applies the maximum permissible rate for the interest payable on outstanding rates and charges at a simple rate calculated daily. - IV.
+That Council utilise changes on the Base Rate amount with the aim of evening out the rates burden and smoothing the impact of possible rate increases that may occur as Land Values are reassessed.
 Council will not exceed the statutory maximum of 50% of total revenue from the Base Rate amount in each category.

-7. Matters Considered in Determining the Amount of a Rate
+Matters Considered in Determining the Amount of a Rate